TheoM83/OTA_ESP32/README.md

 Creating a secure ESP32 OTA update manager and bootloader based on a Python server, MySQL and using TCP connections to communicate with the device

-**/!\ Warning this project is in developpement and don't have yet securities.
-Tcp exchanges are in clear text !!!**

 ## Goal :
   - The GUI is easy to use and intuitive
   - The system is easy to set up and secure